 Shinsekai is a short distance from several rail and subway stations.

 From Namba Station, take the Nankai-Koya Line to Shin-Imamiya Station.
-Upon exiting, walk in the direction of Tsutenkaku Tower, Shinsekai’s central landmark, 10-minutes away.
+Upon exiting, walk in the direction of Tsutenkaku Tower, Shinsekai's central landmark, about 10 minutes away.

 Shinsekai is also accessible on foot from Tennoji Station.

 Shinsekai's developers wanted to introduce the pleasures of Paris and New York's Coney Island to Osaka.
 The original Tsutenkaku Tower (dismantled during WW2) paid flamboyant tribute to both the Arc de Triomphe and the Eiffel Tower in a single structure.

 After decades of postwar neglect, Shinsekai has shed its notoriety as Japan's only no-go area.
 Still rough around the edges and down at the heels, the district trades on its unpretentious, authentic Osaka credentials and feeds an appetite for nostalgia.

 Shinsekai is crammed with small, inexpensive restaurants serving up the local specialty, kushikatsu: meat, vegetables and seafood on skewers, dipped in batter and breadcrumbs and deep-fried.
 Be guided by the lines of customers outside the most popular establishments.
 Kushikatsu Daruma (established 1929), adjacent to Tsutenkaku Tower, is a neighborhood favorite.

 Your kushikatsu will be accompanied by a communal tin tray or earthenware jar filled with dipping sauce to be shared by all diners.
 There is a strict “no double-dipping” policy, so be sure to dip your skewer once only, and before taking your first mouthful.
 If one dip is insufficient, use the cabbage leaves that come on the side to scoop extra sauce.

 In Shinsekai's covered shopping streets the scruffy old-fashioned games arcades and pachinko parlors (home to a Japanese game of chance resembling pinball) are relics of the past.
 The impression that time stopped in the 1980s is part of the neighborhood's appeal